Skip to main content

 6.4.2 The University may take legal action against individuals who commit fraud.

-6.5 There is no right of appeal if an application is withdrawn on the basis of fraud.
+6.5 There is no right of appeal if an application is withdrawn or rejected on the basis of fraud.
 Where an application has been rejected or an offer of admission rescinded within the scope of this policy and the applicant is able to submit additional information or original documentation which verifies the queried content of their application, the University will reinstate the application subject to the approval of the Vice-Chancellor or nominee, in consultation with the relevant Head(s) of School, and subject to places on the course being available (where a course is full, the University will make an offer for deferred entry).

 6.6 The University encourages applicants and the public to report any suspicious activities related to the submission of fraudulent documents.
 Reports can be submitted through the complaints against applicants procedure.